sushmadakh/JS-Mini-Project---1---JavaScript-Mini-Project---eh4uf8py9k3n/README.md

 # html-css-js-project-boilerplate
 # Racing Car Game

 This game is made with only HTML, CSS and javascript.
+This Project is quite simple at the same time utilies the skill in HTML, CSS and JavaScript.

 # System Requirements
 This website requires a computer with Internet Access and a browser.
 Supported browsers include Firefox, Chrome, Safari, Opera.

 # Technologies Used

 HTML5, CSS3, JavaScript

 # Description

 a.
 WHY this project was chosen (what use case does it solve)

 •	This Project is quite simple at the same time utilies the skill in HTML, CSS and JavaScript.

 b.
 HOW did you make the project (Tech Stack, Database, APIs)

 •	Use the HTML element to define an image
 •	Use the HTML src attribute to define the URL of the image
 •	Use the HTML alt attribute to define an alternate text for an image, if it cannot be displayed